Skip nav to main content.

 Adjustable Rate Mortgage

 A more complex form of home financing is an Adjustable Rate Mortgage, or an ARM loan.
-In the most basic terms, you will pay one rate for an introductory period of time, and then the rate will change in intervals after that.
+In the most basic terms, you will pay one rate for an introductory period, and then the rate will change at intervals after that.

 There is risk in this style of mortgage.
 You could end up paying significantly more once the rate adjusts.
 However, there is also the chance that you may save a significant amount of money if your rate adjusts in a favorable market.
 Therefore, this type of loan is often a good choice if you anticipate any changes in your lifestyle; for example, if you only intend to stay in the house for a few years, or if you anticipate an increase in your income.